algcomparison: Comparing the Performance of Graphical Structure Learning Algorithms with TETRAD: Introduction

 \section{Introduction}

 Often researchers are faced with the problem of choosing an algorithm from among possibly dozens of relevant algorithms for a particular task.
-This can be time-consuming and error-prone; one must try each algorithm in turn, vary the parameters for that algorithm, run it in simulation on common data sets that hopefully reflect the properties of the real data of interest, and somehow try to discern which algorithm has the best performance over the range of cases under study.
-Reading research papers for descriptions and evaluations of algorithms is often unhelpful, since papers tend to compare only one or two algorithms at a time, on performance statistics that may not be of interest to the user, using simulations that are not appropriate for the domain.
-Ideally the user could directly compare a range of algorithms, on data of their choosing, and on performance statistics of interest to them, so that they could make an informed decision as to which algorithm(s) may be best suited to the user's particular purpose.
+This can be time-consuming and error-prone; one must try each algorithm in turn, vary the parameters for that algorithm, run it in simulation on common data sets that hopefully reflect the properties of the real data of interest, and discern which algorithm has the best performance over the range of cases under study.
+Research papers tend to compare only a small number of algorithms at a time on performance statistics that may not be of interest to the user, using simulation settings not appropriate for the domain.
+Ideally a user could directly compare a range of algorithms on data of their choosing and on performance statistics of interest to them, so that they could make an informed decision as to which algorithm(s) may be best suited to the user's particular purpose.

-It is a task we feel is best automated and used early and often.
-We focus on the structure learning algorithms in the \proglang{TETRAD} freeware (\verb|http://www.phil.cmu.edu/tetrad|).
-Within \proglang{TETRAD}, we have created a tool for comparing algorithms, both ``basic" algorithms with various parameterizations and algorithms put together in various combinations.
-The relevant code is contained in the package \pkg{algcomparison} within \proglang{TETRAD}.\footnote{The full package path in the code library is \verb|edu.cmu.tetrad.algcomparison|.} It is possible to construct studies in which combinations of structure learning algorithms are compared head-to-head on common data, with known true models; winners conveniently float to the top of the list of algorithms when sorted by a utility function that reflects the user's interests.
+We focus on the causal structure learning algorithms in the TETRAD freeware.\footnote{\url{https://github.com/cmu-phil/tetrad}} Within TETRAD, we have created a tool for comparing algorithms, both ``basic" algorithms with varying parameter settings and algorithms variously combined.
+The relevant code is contained in the package \pkg{algcomparison} within TETRAD.\footnote{The full package path in the code library is \url{edu.cmu.tetrad.algcomparison}.} It is possible to construct studies in which combinations of structure learning algorithms are compared head-to-head on common data, with known true models; winners conveniently float to the top of the list of algorithms when sorted by a utility function that reflects the user's interests.
 Algorithms that perform poorly for the intended type of data analysis quickly become apparent.
-This makes it easy to identify the general class of algorithms the user may want to choose from for their purposes.
-As the user learns more about their particular problem, they can easily refine their assessment by running a modified set of simulations.
-The procedure described here is more time-efficient than setting up specific simulation tests for pairs or triples of algorithms, since one can compare simultaneously as many algorithms and algorithm variants as desired.
+This makes it easy to identify the general class of algorithms the user may want to select from for their purposes.